 - What Happens When I Default on a Business Loan?

 - A loan default is the failure to meet the financial obligations indicated in the loan agreement that is signed by you and your lender.
 Often, a loan default translates into the business owner's inability to pay their debts on time.
 Due to the differences in each loan agreement, default penalties vary.
 However, the effects of defaulting on the loan fall into two general categories- immediate repercussions and future implications for both you and your business.

 - Understanding Your Credit Rating

-- The FICO® score, developed by Fair, Isaac (the pioneer in credit scoring), is a number between 300 and 850 that lenders use to determine your credit rating.
+- The FICO® score, developed by Fair Isaac Corporation (the pioneer in credit scoring), is a number between 300 and 850 that lenders use to determine your credit rating.
 A FICO® score is a snapshot of your credit rating at a particular point in time.
 The higher your credit score, the more likely you are to be approved for loans and receive favorable rates.

 - How Is Your Credit Rating Doing?